 One of the biggest benefits when a couple chooses to truly focus on growing their relationship is that both partners begin to feel “seen” in a different way.
 It is difficult to describe the value this can bring to one’s life when they begin to feel seen, understood, appreciated, and wanted.
 One of the biggest thrills of being a psychologist is getting to see couples realize they are capable of making this shift in their life.

 Once a couple is able to live life prioritizing their connection, a new energy starts to be noticed.
 Often, a couple describes feeling more united in parenting decisions or interactions with their kids.
-With a firm and loving connection at the top of the family structure (that’s the parents!), the emotional benefits begin to flow down to the kids and the whole family benefits from renewed focus on the couple’s relationship.
-The tasks continue to get completed, but it feels less of a competition about who’s doing the most, and more of a ‘dance,’ in which both of your roles are vital in creating something beautiful.
+With a firm and loving connection at the top of the family structure (that’s the parents!), the emotional benefits begin to flow down to the kids.
+The whole family benefits from renewed focus on the couple’s relationship.
+The tasks continue to get completed.
+But it feels less of a competition about who’s doing the most, and more of a ‘dance,’ in which both of your roles are vital in creating something beautiful.

 5 Tips for Reigniting the Spark in Your Relationship